capitolmuckrakr/Gucci/README.md

 - `:contact_name`
 - `:senate_id`

-Details for specific contributions cab be searched as well by setting the contributions flag to "contributions":
+Details for specific contributions can be searched as well by setting the contributions flag to "contributions":

 :contributions => "contributions"